Sraleik/undetermini/README.md

 ### Feature

-- [ ] calculate average Error
 - [ ] give accuracy fonction as a parameter
 - [ ] turn llm-info into a service-info
 - [ ] better handling of rate limit
-- [ ] allow to choose how to sort on Presenter
+- [ ] retrieve all type and put them in their proper places
 - [ ] display who si cheapest and by how much
 - [ ] display who is most accurate and by how much
 - [ ] display who is fastest and by how much
-- [ ] retrieve all type and put them in their proper places
+- [X] calculate average Error
+- [X] allow to choose how to sort on Presenter
 - [X] use https://www.npmjs.com/package/console-table-printer for display
 - [X] improve price calculation (do not use float)
 - [X] add cache on implementation